scalawithcats/scala-with-cats/src/pages/type-classes/given.typ

 whichInt(using 2)
 ```

-The second rule is that instances in the lexical scope take priority over instances in a companion object
+The second rule is that instances in the lexical scope take priority over instances in a companion object.
+Here we define an instance on the `Cat` companion object.

 ```scala mdoc:reset:silent
 trait Sound[A] {